contentful/contentful.js/TYPESCRIPT.md

 ![](images/dynamic-query-keys.png)

-To calculate dynamic keys, we have to define the shape the entries' content type:
+To calculate dynamic keys, we have to provide the shape of the entries:

 ```typescript
 import * as contentful from 'contentful'